Sugar industry of Uganda

 Uganda is the largest producer of granular brown sugar in the East African Community, accounting for about 500,000 metric tonnes annually as of May 2017.
 By 2021, national annual sugar output had increased to about 600,000 metric tonnes of brown sugar and 60,000 metric tonnes of industrial sugar.
-In October 2022, it was projected that the country would produce 822,000 metric tonnes in calendar year 2022.
+In October 2022, it was projected that the country would produce 822,000 metric tonnes in 2022.
 Of that, about 720,000 metric tonnes would be brown table sugar and about 102,000 metric tonnes would be white industrial sugar.

 History

 In 1920, the Vithaldas Haridas & Company (VHC) was under the management of Muljibhai Madhvani, a 26-year-old Indian-born Ugandan businessman, entrepreneur, industrialist and philanthropist.
 VHC purchased 800 acre of land in Kakira, between Jinja and Iganga, for the purpose of starting a sugar factory.
 Madhvani later became the managing director of VHC.
 In 1930, that sugar complex opened, later renamed the Kakira Sugar Works.

 In 1924, under the stewardship of Nanji Kalidas Mehta, another industrialist of Indian descent, Sugar Corporation of Uganda Limited (SCOUL) was founded as Uganda Sugar Factory at Lugazi.
 This marked the beginning of the Mehta Group, with headquarters in India and businesses in Sub-Saharan Africa and on the Indian sub-continent.